rtealwitter/OpenStreets/README.md

 The taxi data set is particularly large.
 We load each individually and infer routes using Dijkstra's weighted shortest path algorithm.
 The saved flows appear in the `flows` folder.

+### Saved Models

+Many of our models took substantial resources to train.
+We generally saved their weights in the `saved_models` folder.

+### Figures

+We made one (very pretty) figure of Q values in Manhattan according to our deep Q GNN.
+You should check it out!

 ### Data Sources

 • [NYC Collisions](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95)